Higher Complex Structures and Flat Connections: -parabolic connections and higher complex structures

-We can now state: \begin{thm} The infinitesimal action on the highest terms $\mu_k$ of the coordinates $\bm\hat{\mu}_k(\l)$ of the space of parabolic connections with parameter is the same as the infinitesimal action of higher diffeomorphisms on the $n$-complex structure.
-Therefore, it can be integrated to an action of $\Symp_0(T^*\S)$. \end{thm} The reason for the theorem to be true is roughly speaking that the Poisson bracket is the semi-classical limit of commutators of differential operators.
-The strategy of the proof is the following: we prove the theorem first for $\mu_2$, and then for $\mu_k$ ($k>2$) supposing $\mu_2=...=\mu_{k-1}=0$ which simplifies the computations.
-From \cite[Proposition 3]{FockThomas}, we know that the infinitesimal action of a Hamiltonian $H=v_2p+...+v_np^{n-1}$ on the higher Beltrami differentials is given by
+\begin{thm} Let $C(\l)$ be a family of flat connections as above.
+The action by the infinitesimal gauge, induced by Equation \eqref{Eq:action-with-param}, on the highest terms $(\mu_k,t_k)_{2\leq k\leq n}$ of the parameters $(\bm\hat{\mu}_k(\l),\bm\hat{t}_k(\l))_{2\leq k\leq n}$ of $C(\l)$, is the same as the infinitesimal action of a higher diffeomorphism generated by $H(p)=v_1+v_2p+...+v_np^{n-1}$ on the higher complex structure with cotangent vector described by $(\mu_k,t_k)_{2\leq k\leq n}$. \end{thm} The proof relies on the fact that the semi-classical limit of a commutator of differential operators is the Poisson bracket of the corresponding symbols.